inyoungcho/presentations/modules/lecture-docker-security-tools/slides.md

 ---

 ## What is a LSM?
-- A plugin to the linux kernel that allows us to set policies to restrict what a process can do.
+- A plugin to the linux kernel:
+ 	- Allows user to set policies to restrict what a process can do.
-- **Mandatory Access Control**: instead of using user-defined permissions to specify access, the underlying system describes permissions itself with labels
+- **Mandatory Access Control**:
+	- Instead of using user-defined permissions to specify access, the underlying system describes permissions itself with labels

 ---

 ## What is a LSM?
 - Under the hood:
-	- each LSM implements a kernel interface that hooks into user-level syscalls about to access an important kernel object (inodes, task control blocks, etc.), either allowing them to pass through or denying them outright depending on the application profile
+	- Each LSM implements a kernel interface that hooks into user-level syscalls about to access an important kernel object (inodes, task control blocks, etc.), either allowing them to pass through or denying them outright depending on the application profile
 ![](images/LSM.png)

 ---